spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-category-filters-feature.md

 ## Prerequisites

-To prepare your project to work with Category Filters, follow these steps:
+Prepare your project to work with Category Filter:

 1. Require Category Filters' modules in your Сomposer:
 *  `composer require spryker/product-category-filter`